 [end of excerpt]

-Well, we know the origin of that spell : Apollo in love with Cassandra, bestows a fantastic gift on her : she will predict the future and she’ll always be right.
-Then,
+We know the origins of that spell : Apollo is in love with Cassandra, he bestows a fantastic gift on her : she will predicts the future and she’ll always be right.

-Corporate massmedia and Governement Apollo asks Cassandra to go to bed with him.
-She refuses.
-Apollo punishes her by adding a terrible spell to the gift he’s just bestowed :
+Apollo punishes her by adding a terrible spell to the gift he’s just bestowed on her: